FuelLabs/fuel-docs/src/networks/beta-2.md

 ## Toolchain Configuration

-To configure the optimal toolchain for `beta-2`, ensure you have [fuelup](https://fuellabs.github.io/fuelup/v0.12.0/) installed, then run the following commands:
+To configure the optimal toolchain for `beta-2`, ensure you have [fuelup](https://fuellabs.github.io/fuelup/v0.12.0/) installed, then run the following command:

 ```console
 $ fuelup self update